Tag: reflection

 Psalm 147:1–11; 1 Corinthians 9:16–23

 Psalm 147 opens up powerfully.
 It really is good to sing praise to God.
-Every hopes that it is the pleasure of everyone who attends (whether physically or online) finds it a pleasure to praise God through singing.
+Every leader hopes that it is the pleasure of everyone who attends church (whether physically or online) finds it a pleasure to praise God through singing.

 Of course, the psalmist is a songwriter/performer, so is obviously a tad biased towards this form of praise.
 There is indeed something powerful about music.
 On the other hand, there are plenty of people who find their best time of worship and praise through or stillness.